vincekurtz/stlpy/docs/source/getting_started.rst

 .. note::

-    Drake with Gurobi/Mosek enabled requires compilation from source.
+    Drake with Gurobi enabled requires compilation from source.
 See `here <https://drake.mit.edu/from_source.html#building-the-python-bindings>`_
     for more details.

 .. note::

-    Drake's binary releases include SNOPT (no license required).
+    Drake's binary releases include SNOPT (no license required) and MOSEK (free academic licenses available).

 A Simple Example
 =================================